Arnell Ignacio: Personal life

-Ignacio had Frannie Ignacio, a businesswoman, as his live-in partner for 12 years before they got married on March 10, 2004.
-However, they got separated in the same year.
-As of 2015, he had plans to file an annulment.
-Together, they have an adult daughter named Sofia.
-He later got engaged to singer Ken El Psalmer in June 2015, but broke up almost two months later.
+Ignacio had Frannie Ignacio, a businesswoman, as his live-in partner for 12 years.
+They got married on March 10, 2004, but they separated in the same year.
+Since 2015, he had plans to have their marriage annulled.
+Together, they have a daughter.

+Ignacio is openly gay.
+He got engaged to singer Ken El Psalmer in June 2015, but broke up almost two months later.